8 ways mobile analytics helps you build a better app: Examples from Mixpanel customers

 - What factors lead to higher usage and long-term retention

-Mobile app analytics help you understand where your user friction is coming from and give you hints as to what’s causing it.
-It will reveal things like:Â
+Mobile app analytics help you understand where your user friction is coming from.
+It will reveal things like:

 - Unexpected dropoff: Users start an action (using a new feature, for example) and then quickly exit before completing the action.

-- Bizarre sequences: Users take unexpected and illogical steps before exiting, indicating they don’t know how to complete their goal—and are potentially getting frustrated and quitting.
+- Bizarre sequences: Users take unexpected and illogical steps before exiting, indicating they don’t know how to complete their goal, and are potentially getting frustrated and quitting.

-- Time lapses: Users hesitate before taking the next step, which could indicate they are unsure what to do and the UI is too complicated.
+- Time lapses: Users hesitate before taking the next step, which could indicate they are unsure what to do, and the UI is too complicated.

 With mobile app analytics, you can track all of the events that a user takes.
 By measuring what you expect to see against what happens, you can spot and eliminate user friction in your app before it leads to churn.

-Getting insights into how your app is being used is useful for finding problems before they grow into emergencies.
+Getting insights into how your app is being used helps you find problems before they grow into emergencies.
 But just as importantly, mobile product usage analytics can also help you decide what’s working well so you can invest more resources where you’ll see the most ROI.
-Mobile analytics will show you:

 - Which features are most popular